Tuapse oil terminal

-Tuapse Oil Terminal is an oil import-export terminal located 8 km offshore the Port of Tuapse in Krasnodar Krai, Russia.
-It is one of the biggest oil terminals in the Black Sea that serves as a hub for crude oil deliveries to the Black Sea market.
-The terminal which started operations in 2005 belongs to the Russian oil giant Rosneft.
+Tuapse Oil Terminal is an oil import-export terminal located 8 km offshore from the port of Tuapse in Krasnodar Krai, Russia.
+It is one of the biggest oil terminals on the Black Sea and serves as a hub for crude oil deliveries to places beyond.
+The terminal, which commenced operations in 2005, belongs to the Russian oil giant Rosneft.